Camps for K-12 Students

 The UB Sustainability Camp is a five day camp blending the STEM fields with sustainable impact around the globe.
 It is a unique experience combining hands on laboratory projects with field experience on campus and around the community.
 As a sustainable camp, we aim for a net zero carbon footprint while teaching students how to calculate and decrease their own carbon footprint.

 All students entering 8th and 9th grade in the fall are eligible to attend the camp.
-Maximum camp enrollment is 15 students.
+Maximum camp enrollment is 30 students.
+Acceptance to our camps does not depend on high achieving academics or prior knowledge.
+Students who show enthusiasm for engineering and the STEM fields all have an equal chance of acceptance.

-Thanks to our sponsor, Dupont, students can attend our 2021 camp at no cost.
-As part of the Clear Into the Future (CITF) initiative, Dupont is committed to driving positive impact by protecting the environment and empowering our community.
+Thanks to our sponsors, Dupont and National Grid, students can attend our 2021 camp at no cost.
+As valued community partners of the University at Buffalo, National Grid and Dupont are committed to driving positive impact by protecting the environment and empowering our community.

 Each camper who completed the UB Sustainability Camp will go home with camp swag including a T-Shirt, drawstring bag, water bottle, and more.
 Campers will also receive a solar powered car, a wind turbine, a certificate of completion and a one-of-a-kind experience in sustainability.